 31. However, Argentina, Brazil, Bolivia, Chile, and Bolivarian Republic of Venezuela and Paraguay opposed the creation of a new Framework Convention given the existence of the United Nations Framework Convention on Climate Change, the Viena Convention on the Protection of the Ozone Layer and its Montreal Protocol and Stockholm Convention on Persistent Organic Pollutants, amongst other. .
 These countries stressed the importance of identifying links related to the topic of atmospheric pollution with existing Conventions.

-31 bis Trinidad and Tobago, Peru expressed the need to take into account the relevant provisions and requirements of other multilateral environmental agreements that address issues related to atmospheric pollution when considering the Action Plan of the Regional Intergovernmental Network for Atmospheric Pollution in order to minimize duplication and maximize synergies.
+31 bis.
+Trinidad and Tobago, Peru expressed the need to take into account the relevant provisions and requirements of other multilateral environmental agreements that address issues related to atmospheric pollution when considering the Action Plan of the Regional Intergovernmental Network for Atmospheric Pollution in order to minimize duplication and maximize synergies.

 32. Chile, Ecuador and Mexico proposed the development of a regional effort to collect, review information, and strengthen capacity to assess the impacts of air pollution.
 Paraguay proposed to undertake a regional monitoring weather and climate that include considerations related to air pollution.
 Ecuador called for an agreement among the countries to strengthen and tools and research for the analysis of air quality.